ICEX and E-Waste Disposal

 Since 2014 56% of IT equipment that ICEX has processed has been repurposed.
-Anything that cannot be reused is processed through the correct disposal channels following hazardous waste disposal guidelines and will 100% avoid ending up in landfill.
+Anything that cannot be reused is processed through the correct disposal channels following hazardous waste disposal guidelines and we guarantee that nothing goes to landfill.